 And I got the feeling Karl was a sensitive guy: He wore glasses, and he let her get on top and everything.

 When I was a wee sprog (as the British say), my dad would wake me if a Godzilla movie was playing on the Friday Night Creature Feature.
 And because he did this instead of filling my head with saccharine horseshit, I am now a reasonably well-adjusted adult and not a serial dachsund molester like I'm sure Sam eventually turned into.

 Colin's (Kris Marshall) scheme to drop in on a random American bar and hook up with easy American girls seems patently idiotic until it works (more on that later).
 Problem is, this bar is supposedly in Milwaukee, and unless it's one of those places like TK Bitterman's that decorates with rival team paraphernalia, nothing is indicative of that.
 There's a White Sox poster, a pennant from a Midland, Texas, minor league team, and, worst of all, the place serves Budweiser.
 That's like Geno's selling Pat's, or vice versa.

 Which leads me to:

 This is actually true.
 FOR GOD'S SAKE, DON'T TELL THE IRISH!

 I don't care how good a seamstress you are, no elementary school mother from "the dodgy end" of Wandsworth put together that pageant outfit.

-Yeah, yeah, Colin Firth was Mr. D'arcy and he's charming and whatever, but the only reason that poor Portuguese girl ended up with him was to escape her obviously horrifying life of virtual indentured servitude to her father and older sister.
+Yeah, yeah, Colin Firth was Mr. D'arcy and he's charming in that stammering British way Hollywood like to tell us is attractive, but the only reason that poor Portuguese girl ended up with him was to escape her obviously horrifying life of virtual indentured servitude to her father and older sister.